-- 1. Log into your switch management page (see "Access your switch management page" on page 7). - 2.
+- 1. Log into your switch management page (see "Access your switch management page" on page 6). - 2.
 Click on Network, click on VLAN, and click on Forwarding Table. - 3.
 By default, forwarding entries for all ports are listed.
-You can click the Port dropdown list to select a specific port to view only the forwarding entries for the selected port.
-Click Refresh after changing a port to update the entries in the Forwarding Table.
+You can click the Port drop-down list to select a specific port to view only the forwarding entries for the selected port.